yelaD/my-slip-box/Reference notes/Meditations.md

 19. How they act when they eat and sleep and mate and defecate and all the rest.
 Then when they order and exult, or rage and thunder from on high.
 And yet, just consider the things they submitted to a moment ago, and the reasons for it--and the things they'll submit to again before very long.

 20. Each of us needs what nature gives us, when nature gives it.

+21. "The earth knows longing for the rain, the sky knows longing..."
+And the world longs to create what will come to be.
+I tell it "I share your longing."
+    (And isn't that what we mean by "inclined to happen"?)

+22. Possibilities:

+    i.
+To keep on living (you should be used to it by now) ii.
+To end it (it was your choice, after all) iii.
+To die (having met your obligations)

+    Those are the only options.
+Reason for optimism.

+23. Keep always before you that "this is no different from an empty field," and the things in it are the same as on a mountaintop, on the seashore, wherever.
+Plato gets to the heart of it: "fencing a sheepfold in the mountains, and milking goats or sheep."

+24. My mind.
+What is it?
+What am I making of it?
+What am I using it for?
+    Is it empty of thought?
+    Isolated and torn loose from those around it?
+    Melted into flesh and blended with it, so that it shares its urge?

+25. When a slave runs away from his master, we call him a fugitive slave.
+But the law of nature is a master too, and to break it is to become a fugitive.
+    To feel grief, anger or fear is to try to escape from something decreed by the ruler of all things, now or in the past or in the future.
+And that ruler is law, which governs what happens to each of us.
+To feel grief or anger or fear is to become a fugitive--a fugitive from justice.